sodafoundation/architecture-analysis/specs/daito/Multi_cloud_yig_integration.md

 ##### Components of DataStorageEngine

-Below are the components for DataStorageEngine.
+Below are the components for DataStorageEngine:

-    **Driver Factory Manager**: Responsible for getting a correct driver factory which can create the StorageDriver **Driver Factory**: Responsible for creating the specific StorageDriver **Storage Driver**: It is the interface which abstracts all I/O functions for a stroage backend.
+    * __Driver Factory Manager__: Responsible for getting a correct driver factory which can create the StorageDriver
+    * __Driver Factory__: Responsible for creating the specific StorageDriver
+    * __Storage Driver__: It is the interface which abstracts all I/O functions for a stroage backend.
 It defines all the interface which can be called by upper layer

 ##### Steps to add a driver for a new storage backend